Bath Dynamical Decoupling with a Quantum Channel: Zeno Hamiltonian Suppression

 \emph{Necessity:} We assume that $\mathcal{E}$ admits a decoherence-free subsystem.
 Then, in exactly the same way as in the proof of Theorem~\ref{thm:bath_DD}, we can construct a non-trivial Hamiltonian $H$ which survives the Zeno projection.
 It means that there exists a Hamiltonian $H$ for which Zeno Hamiltonian suppression does not work.
 Therefore, decoherence-free subsystems are not allowed in the kick $\mathcal{E}$ in order for Zeno Hamiltonian suppression to work. \end{proof}

-Theorem~\ref{thm:dynamical_freezing} gives rise to an important qualitative difference between bath dynamical decoupling and the standard unitary dynamical decoupling.
+Theorem~\ref{thm:dynamical_freezing} gives rise to an important qualitative difference between bath DD and the standard group-based unitary DD\@.
 In the latter, both goals, the suppression of system-bath interactions and the suppression of a Zeno Hamiltonian, are accomplished by the same scheme: the unitaries have to form a quantum $1$-design, as discussed in Sec.~\ref{sec:system_DD}\@.
 The difference comes from the fact that, on one hand, for interaction Hamiltonians of the form $H=H_1\otimes H_2$ the adjoint representation $\mathcal{H}=[H,{}\bullet{}]$ reads

 while, on the other hand, a simple bath Hamiltonian $H=\mathbb{1}_1\otimes H_2$ yields the adjoint representation $\mathcal{H}=[H,{}\bullet{}]$ as